BetonQuest/BetonQuest/docs/Objectives-List.md

 ## Kill player: `kill`

 To complete this objective the player needs to kill another player.
 The first argument is amount of players to kill.
-You can also specify additional arguments: `name:` followed by the name will only accept killing players with this name, `required:` followed by a list of conditions separated with commas will only accept killing players meeting these conditions and `notify` will display notifications when a player is killed.
+You can also specify additional arguments: `name:` followed by the name will only accept killing players with this name, `required:` followed by a list of conditions separated with commas will only accept killing players meeting these conditions and `notify` will display notifications when a player is killed, optionally with the notification interval after colon.

 **Example**: `kill 5 required:team_B`